Tools & Templates

 Did you know that a whopping 77% of job seekers have been ghosted by an employer at some point?

-It goes without saying that hiring managers and recruiters should not ghost candidates at any point after the resume screen.
+Hiring managers and recruiters should not ignore candidates after reviewing their resumes.
 If you take the time to do a phone or Zoom interview, you can take the time to let them know they aren’t getting the job.

 Application rejection email